Birth rate: United States

 In July 2011, the U.S. National Institutes of Health announced that the adolescent birth rate continues to decline.
 In 2013, teenage birth rates in the U.S. were at the lowest level in U.S. history.
 Teen birth rates in the U.S. have decreased from 1991 through 2012 (except for an increase from 2005 to 2007).
 The other aberration from this otherwise-steady decline in teen birth rates is the six percent decrease in birth rates for 15- to 19-year-olds between 2008 and 2009.
 Despite the decrease, U.S. teen birth rates remain higher than those in other developed nations.
 Racial differences affect teen birth and pregnancy rates: American Indian/Alaska Native, Hispanic, and non-Hispanic black teen pregnancy rates are more than double the non-Hispanic white teenage birth rate.

 States strict in enforcing child support have up to 20 percent fewer unmarried births than states that are lax about getting unmarried dads to pay, the researchers found.
 Moreover, according to the results, if all 50 states in the United States had done at least as well in their enforcement efforts as the state ranked fifth from the top, that would have led to a 20 percent reduction in out-of-wedlock births.

-The United States population growth is at a historical low level as the United States current birth rates are the lowest ever recorded.
-The low birth rates in the contemporary United States can possibly be ascribed to the recession, which led families to postpone having children and fewer immigrants coming to the US.
-The current US birth rates are not high enough to maintain the size of the U.S. population, according to The Economist.
+The United States population growth is at a historical low level, mainly because the United States birth rates in the 2010s and 2020s are the lowest ever recorded.
+The low birth rates in the United States post-2010 can possibly be ascribed to the recession that started in 2008, which led families to postpone having children and fewer immigrants coming to the US.
+The US birth rates in 2010-2014 were not high enough to maintain the size of the U.S. population, according to The Economist.
+Since that period, the birth rate (births per 1,000 inhabitants) has further declined from roughly 12 to roughly 10.